Heating Oil Frequently Asked Questions

 Q: What is heating oil?

-Q: What are the different types of heating oil?Red diesel – most commonly used in commercial and agricultural businesses as it’s cheaper than derv (white diesel) due to being a rebated fuel.Kerosene – mainly used as home heating as it’s much lighter than red diesel.Industrial heating oil – a cost-effective alternative to red diesel that’s intended specifically for use in commercial heating applications.
+Q: What are the different types of heating oil?Red diesel – most commonly used in agricultural businesses as it’s cheaper than derv (white diesel) due to being a rebated fuel.Kerosene – mainly used as home heating as it’s much lighter than diesel.Industrial heating oil – a cost-effective alternative to diesel that’s intended specifically for use in commercial heating applications.
 Kleenburn kerosene – a much cleaner option than regular kerosene.
 While slightly higher in price, its quality is superior and it’s significantly better for the environment, keeping emissions low.
 Furnace fuel – can be used in all commercial boilers and is usually used in municipal buildings such as schools and universities.
 It’s fully compliant to BS EN 2869 Class D parameters, the British Approved Standard for heating oil.

 Q: Is heating oil the same as kerosene?